vollmerm/fungp/README.md

 **fungp** is a genetic programming library implemented in the Clojure programming language.
 It's pronounced fun-gee-pee, for *functional genetic programming*.

 A far more detailed explanation can be found in the core.clj source code.
 It is thoroughly documented.
+An HTML document generated from the source is in the docs/ folder, and is available hosted on my school's web server [here](http://gaia.ecs.csus.edu/~vollmerm/gp).
+It's a good place to start and it includes a getting started tutoral (the source of which is of course available under src/fungp).

 How do I use it?
 -----------------

-See the samples for example usage.
+See the samples for example usage (located in src/fungp/samples).
 The general idea is to pass in a fitness function, a terminal set, a function set, and other various options, and the algorithm will attempt to evolve code out of the functions and terminals.